Zahid031/Blogging-Platform/documentation.md

    - all auth related routes such as login, logout, signup will be handled here
 2. dashboardRoute
    - only logged in users can access
+3. routes
+   - to handle all routes from this file

 ### Controllers